 What can cause your pH level to shift towards a more acidic state, thereby causing imbalance?

-An increase in acid overwhelms the body’s acid-base control systems, causing the blood to become overly acidic.
+An increase in acid overwhelms the body’s acid-base control systems, causing the blood to tend toward acidity.
 Normally, the kidneys maintain proper balance of pH and electrolyte levels, including calcium, magnesium, potassium and sodium.
 But when we are exposed to acidic substances, these electrolytes are used to combat acidity.

 The kidneys start to excrete more minerals out of the body via the urine.
-High degrees of acidity force our bodies to rob minerals from our bones, cells, organs and tissues.
+High degrees of acidity from diet or medical conditions force our bodies to rob minerals from our bones, cells, organs and tissues.
 Cells end up lacking enough minerals to properly dispose of waste or oxygenate the body completely.
 Vitamin absorption is then compromised by mineral loss.
 Toxins and pathogens can start to accumulate in the body, and this can suppress the immune system.

-How Can You Achieve Proper pH balance?
+How Can You Best Support Proper pH balance?
 Take These 4 Steps

 First and foremost, you can reduce your risk for falling out of pH balance by taking a look at how your overall lifestyle and habits might be affecting your nutrient levels, gut and immune system.

-Below are the primary factors that contribute to acidity (acidosis) and pH imbalance in your body:
+Below are the primary factors that contribute to acidity (acidosis) in your body:

 - Alcohol and drug use (including acetazolamide, opioids, sedatives and aspirin)